MicrosoftDocs/dynamics365smb-docs/business-central/design-details-central-concepts-of-the-planning-system.md

 Supply on planning lines with warnings will normally not be modified according to planning parameters.
 Instead, the planning system only suggests a supply to cover the exact demand quantity.
 However, the system can be set up to respect certain planning parameters for planning lines with certain warnings.
 For more information, see the description of these options for the **Calculate Plan - Plan.
 Wksh.** batch job and the **Calculate Plan - Req.
 Wksh.** batch job respectively.

-The warning information is shown in the **Untracked Planning Elements** page, which is also used to show order tracking links to non-order network entities.
+The warning information is shown on the **Untracked Planning Elements** page, which is also used to show order tracking links to non-order network entities.
 The following warning types exist:

 -   Emergency
 -   Exception